Born: 1800 Baptised 25 Dec 1800 in Ditcheat, Somerset

 Sq Pole = 30¼ sq yards [often simply referred to as a Pole or Perch in land measurement]

-In John’s last census in 1881 he was living with his married daughter Mary Cox.
-Sarah has married William A Court, his aunt is still alive and they have no children.
-William and Sarah may be the couple in the 1891 census who were living in Castle Cary.
-Both were still working in their 60s, William as a general labourer and Sarah was a working in a texile mill as a chain warper.
+In John’s last census in 1881 he was living with his married daughter dressmaker Mary Cox.
+Sarah had married William A Court, his aunt is still alive and they have no children.

 John died on 10 January 1891 and his funeral was held on 15 January at Ditcheat.
-His estate was valued at just over £663.
+His probate record states:

 View Isaac b1705, Isaac b1745, John b1772, John 1801-1891 in a larger map